LuuNgocLan/LuuNgocLan/README.md

 # 👩‍💻 Hey, I’m Lan!

-#### I’m a Mobile Developer who loves building speedy apps!
+#### I’m a Mobile Developer who loves building beauty and speedy apps!
 My toolkit?
-Kotlin for Android and Flutter for cross-platform wizardry. 🎩✨ 🚀
+Kotlin for Android and Flutter for cross-platform. 🎩✨ 🚀

 #### Let’s Connect: